-I am writing on behalf of AIA Cincinnati and its members to express our opposition to the ICC Board's recent proposal to replace our national model energy code with a new ICC energy standard.
-We strongly urge the ICC Board to reject this proposal to protect the integrity of the ICC code development process and to ensure the full participation of the ICC's Governmental Members in the development of our national model energy code.
+I am writing on behalf of Architecture 2030 to express our opposition to the ICC Board's recent proposal to replace our national model energy code with a new ICC energy standard.
+Architecture 2030 strongly urges the ICC Board to reject this proposal to protect the integrity of the ICC code development process and to ensure the full participation of the ICC's Governmental Members in the development of our national model energy code.

 This fall, the ICC Board of Directors directed its Long-Term Code Development Process Committee (LTCDPC) to consider a proposal to remove the International Energy Conservation Code (IECC) and Chapter 11 ("Energy Efficiency") of the International Residential Code (IRC) from the Governmental Consensus Process for code development.
-This proposal sought to replace them with a new energy efficiency standard developed through the ICC's Standard Consensus Procedures.
-In the December 16 edition of its online newsletter ICC Pulse, ICC published additional details of the proposal and a call for public comments, due by January 11.
-The newsletter also reported that the ICC Board will hear verbal testimony from interested stakeholders the week of January 18.
+This proposal sought to replace them with a new energy efficiency standard developed through ICC's Standard Consensus Procedures.
+In the December 16 edition of its online newsletter ICC Pulse, the ICC published additional details of the proposal and a call for public comments due by January 11.
+The newsletter also reported that the ICC Board would hear verbal testimony from interested stakeholders the week of January 18.